 '... it was important [for the Brexit Forum] to stay informal ... when you change an initiative to formal it changes the dynamics.'
+[Interview 11, politician, July 2019]

 An interviewee in the Scottish Parliament considered that 'semi-formal' networks or forums such as the Inter-parliamentary Brexit Forum had made a positive contribution to relationships between legislatures as a conduit for bringing politicians and officials with expertise of shared policy competence together on a regular basis.